Table of Contents

 1. Damnatio Memoriae

 For instance, around 1155 BCE, there was a plot to assassinate pharaoh Ramesses III, known as ‘The Harem Conspiracy’.
 The culprits were found and charged, but they were not executed.
 Instead, some of them had their names changed.
-So, one previously named ‘Merira’, or beloved by Ra, was afterwards known as ‘Mesedura’, or hated by Ra.
+So, one previously named ‘Merira’, or beloved by Ra, was afterward known as ‘Mesedura’, or hated by Ra.
 This was believed to be almost worse than death.

-In the case of images and paintings, it is not uncommon to find portraits of pharaohs and officials with their faces scraped out, so that their memory would be damned forever.
+In the case of images and paintings, it is not uncommon to find portraits of pharaohs and officials with their faces scraped out so that their memory would be damned forever.

 Life in ancient Egypt was quite different from our everyday reality.
 Not only did they have different values and beliefs, but their customs would be considered bizarre by today’s standards.
 Surprisingly, however, some of the ancient Egyptian traditions have roots in scientific facts that time has confirmed.
 We still have a few lessons to learn from the Egyptians of old.